propelorm/Propel/cookbook/symfony2/testing.markdown

 Basically, for each test class, it will build everthing before to execute test methods.
 By using this class, you just need to run `phpunit` in your project to run all tests, including functional tests that rely on a database.
+In other words, it's setup your application in `test` environment, just like you would do in production.

 {% highlight %}
 <?php